 Most IDE environments will support Python, and that should make your development process a little better.
 I am thinking of Eclipse (PyDev), CodeLobster and a multitude of others.
 They are good for getting started, but one of Python’s biggest advantages is also a millstone of sorts.
 These are the Libraries you can use.
 This is preexisting code containing Objects and methods (code).
 For example, let’s get back to the dropdown list.
 You don’t need to write the coded needed to design and create from scratch your dropdown list.
 You just import the library you need (from the very many available), and then create an object based upon the imported class.

 This is a lot to manage, and a lot to remember.
-Fortunately, good IDE’s have something called code hinting.
+Fortunately, the best IDE for python will have something called code hinting.
 This means that when you start typing, suggested code based on your keystrokes will pop-up.
 This really, really helps.
 A Lot!
 Again, many people will say that if you cannot program in a Text Editor, you’re not really a programmer.
 Well, that may be true, but that doesn’t mean you cannot create a program.

 The importance of Virtual Environments

 Another feature that you may not think you need (but trust me you will) is your Virtual Environment.
 It is quite possible that you could have various installations and versions of Python.
 In addition, you may want to build some applications with one set of libraries (for example a connection to MySQL), but it would not be needed in a drawing program.
 Virtual environments allow for this.
 In addition, it is possible that an environment could be corrupt with various libraries being removed and added.
 You can experiment freely without doing damage to your computer’s configuration.